Daily-Javascript/homepage/contents/articles/sindre-sudo/index.md

 template: article.jade
 ---

-As said before I will be introducing guest writers.
-This weeks post comes from [Offirmo Neet](https://github.com/Offirmo).
-Offirmo approached me asking if I wanted any help baring the load of the daily production of content.
+As I wrote in an earlier post, I'm open for guest writers to contribute to Daily-JavaScript.
+This week's post comes from [Offirmo Neet](https://github.com/Offirmo).
+Offirmo approached a couple of weeks ago, asking me if I needed any help bearing the load of the daily production of content.

-He expressed to also be sad that Alex Young stopped producing [DailyJS](http://dailyjs.com/) and he was very eager to help create an alternative.
+He also told me he was saddened by the news that Alex Young had stopped writing for [DailyJS](http://dailyjs.com/) and is very eager to help create an alternative.

-With no further ado I will give the word to Offirmo.
+So, with no further ado I will give the word to Offirmo.

 # 3 modules to check, enforce or prevent running in sudo mode